baldurrensch/SignedRequestBundle/README.md

 ## Using the signed request annotation

-Instead of checking every request for a signature you can also add an annotation on single controller functions.
-For using that you would have to set request_listener_enabled to false.
+Instead of checking every request for a signature you can also add an annotation on a single controller function.
+In order to use that you would have to set `request_listener_enabled` to `false`.

 Simply add the annotation in your controllers like that: